Bifurcations of heteroclinic contours in two-parameter planar systems: Overview and explicit examples: Discussion

 \begin{theorem} Consider a vector field containing two saddles and a semi-stable limit cycle as described above.
 Then there exists a sequence \((\alpha_n)_{n\in\mathbb{N}}\) with \(\alpha_n>0\) for all \(n \in \mathbb{N}\) and \(\alpha_n\to0\) such that for every \(n\in \mathbb{N}\), the vector field corresponding to the parameter value \(\alpha_n\) contains a heteroclinic connection making more turns around the inner saddle then the previous one. \end{theorem}

 \begin{proof} For \(\alpha=0\), the vector field contains a semi-stable limit cycle which separates the saddles \(L\) and \(M\).
 On this cycle we select a cross-section \(\Sigma\) on which we define a coordinate \(x\) directed outwards (see Fig. \ref{fig:cycledetails}).
-Suppose that the limit cycle and its cross-section intersect at \(x=0\).
-The orbit moving towards the saddle \(L\) reaches the cross-section at \(x_1<0\) and the orbit leaving from \(M\) at \(x_2>0\).
+Suppose that the limit cycle and the cross-section intersect at \(x=0\).
+The orbit approaching the saddle \(L\) departs from the cross-section at \(x_1(0)<0\) and the orbit leaving from \(M\) arrives to the cross-section at \(x_2(0)>0\).